 There wasn’t much English being tossed around on my flight from Canada to Brazil.
-Throughout the nearly-eleven-hour trip, I heard Portuguese, Spanish, French, German – but very few words I understood.
-I grew more nervous as we prepared for our arrival into Rio de Janeiro, practicing “Eu não falo Português” (I don’t speak Portuguese) over and over to myself, as well as the other phrases I had learned.
+Throughout the nearly eleven-hour trip, I heard Portuguese, Spanish, French, German – but very few words I understood.
+I shifted uneasily as we prepared for our arrival in Rio de Janeiro, practicing “Eu não falo Português” (I don’t speak Portuguese) repeatedly to myself, along with the handful of other phrases I had learned.
 I didn’t want to be lost from the start.

 Brazil surprised me from the beginning.